stac-api-extensions/collection-search/README.md

 This defines a new parameter, `q` that allows the user to perform free-text queries against STAC Collection metadata.
 You have to choose to **either** implement Basic or Advanced free-text search.
-This extension recommends to implement the Basic free-text search due to its simplicity.
+This extension recommends implementation of the Basic free-text search due to its simplicity.

 The authoritative specification is the [STAC API - Free-Text Search Extension](https://github.com/stac-api-extensions/freetext-search) and this chapter is only a summary of the extension in the context of the Collection Search Extension.